GEABlast/frankenstein/README.md

 # frankenstein
-Scalable BLAST+ for Genomics Education Alliance
+Scalable BLAST+ for Genomics Education Alliance.
 Go to "ACIC MidtermChecklist (1).docx" to understand the contents of the project